johnmatter/teddy.nvim/README.md

-# terminal_pdf.nvim
+# teddy.nvim

-A Neovim plugin for viewing PDF files in the terminal.
+TEDDY: TErminal Document DisplaY - A Neovim plugin for viewing PDF files in the terminal.

 ## Installation